 All inventions must meet certain criteria for patent eligibility.
 The innovation must be both “novel and non-obvious.”
 This means it must differ from different devices and cannot be publicly sold or improved by another originator within one year of the application.

-Utility patents require the inventor proves that the viability of his creation.
+Utility patents require the inventor to prove that the viability of his creation.
 There has to be a valuable use, and the thing has to be operable.

-Creators such as artist, songwriters, and authors can file for copyrights to their work.
-Copyrights protect physical functions of art, songs, recordings, writing, books, photos, film, and performance art.
+Creators such as artists, songwriters, and authors can file for copyrights to their work.
+Copyrights protect the physical functions of art, songs, recordings, writing, books, photos, film, and performance art.